 This post may include affiliate links to find a product mentioned.
 As an Amazon Associate I earn from qualifying purchases.
 See my full Disclosure Policy.

-I thought I would take a different approach to the holiday and go with Boxwood balls and plants to bring the luck of the Irish into my home.
+I thought I would take a different approach to the holiday this time and go with Boxwood balls and plants to bring the luck of the Irish into my home.

 I am teaming up with my friends at Oriental Trading once again.
 This time I put together some trendy Boxwood Topiaries and a fun Boxwood Ball Garland.
 These two projects are super simple to put together.
 Check out Oriental Trading’s St. Patrick’s Day Holiday Supply Store.